 What is the Gospel?
 How do we present it to people?
 Answers must be thoughtful and precise.
-If they are not then we risk presenting an errant view of our Father.
+If they are not, then we risk presenting an errant view of our Father.
 And that could have drastically negative consequences that last an eternity.
-So how and why is this image inaccurate?
+So how and why is the cover image inaccurate?

 Gospel: Truth About Our Father

 The longer my ministry and faith journey goes the more I see the necessity to correct error.
 And that statement has a companion.
 The longer my journey the more visible the errors have become.
-And that is likely due to the subtle nature of our enemy.
+That’s why the message in the cover image caught my eye.
+We have to grow in our ability to see the lies of our enemy.
 Our introduction to him in Genesis 3:1 notes his ability and skill regarding subtlety:

 Now the serpent was more subtle (crafty) than any beast of the field which the LORD God had made.
 And he said to the woman, “Indeed, has God said, ‘You shall not eat from any tree of the garden’?”

 God’s instruction about the Tree of Life had been given to Adam.
 It was Adam who instructed Eve.
 So the enemy began with a question.
 It caused her to question what she had been been told.
-There’s much more to this, but it’s for another time and place.
+There’s much more to this, but it’s for another time.
 Subtlety is the point here.